 - An obligee that requires the purchase of the bond (i.e., the customer who may need to recover his losses through the bond)

 Let’s say that you run a bonded painting company, and your customer files a claim against your business for a damaged painting in her home.
 If the claim is valid, but you cannot pay it, the surety bond will reimburse the customer.
 The reimbursement covers the loss in an amount up to the full value of the bond.
 But you as the business will owe the money back to the surety bond company.

 In some cases, a security bond is a requirement if working with the government or other clients.

-If you run a business that carries risk, getting bonded reassures your customers you will not default on your obligations.
-Applying for and buying a surety bond is a process that’s easily done online depending on the company you choose.
+For businesses that carry a risk, getting bonded reassures your customers you will not default on your obligations.
+And getting a security bond is easy.
+Nowadays, companies simplify the process of applying for and buying a surety bond over the

 What is an insured business?